D. Andrew Teeter

 - PhD, University of Notre Dame

-His teaching interests include a range of topics in the literature, history, and theology of the Hebrew Bible, with a focus on the history of interpretation, ancient and modern.
+Andrew Teeter joined the HDS faculty in 2008.
+He specializes in the literature and religious thought of the Hebrew Bible understood within the historical contexts of its formation and its interpretive reception within Second Temple Judaism.
+His courses cover a range of topics in the literature, history, and theology of the Hebrew Bible, with attention to the history of interpretation, ancient and modern.

 - Scribal Laws: Exegetical Variation in the Textual Transmission of Biblical Law in the Late Second Temple Period (Mohr Siebeck, 2015)

 - Wisdom and Torah.
-The Reception of ‘Torah’ in the Wisdom Literature of the Second Temple Period (Brill, 2013)
+The Reception of ‘Torah’ in the Wisdom Literature of the Second Temple Period (with Bernd U. Schipper; Brill, 2013)

 For media inquiries or requests, please contact Michael Naughton in the Office of Communications.